Complex and Adaptive Dynamical Systems: A Primer: Basic Concepts of Dynamical Systems Theory

-Dynamical system theory deals with the properties of coupled differential equations, determining the time evolution of a few, typically a handful of variables.
+Dynamical systems theory deals with the properties of coupled differential equations, determining the time evolution of a few, typically a handful of variables.
 Many interesting concepts have been developed and we will present a short overview covering the most important phenomena.

-\underline{\bf Fixpoints and limiting cycles}\\ We start by discussing an elementary non-linear rotator, just to illustrate some procedures typical for dynamical system theory.
-We consider a two dimensional system ${\bf x}=(x,y)$.
-Using polar coordinates we assume that the following non-linear differential equations
+\runinhead{Fixpoints and Limiting Cycles} We start by discussing an elementary non-linear rotator, just to illustrate some procedures {that are} typical for dynamical systems theory.
+We consider a two-dimensional system ${\bf x}=(x,y)$.
+Using {the} polar coordinates we assume that the following non-linear differential equations: